 Zerodha is an online stock investment platform with 258k followers on LinkedIn.
 The brand has a unique take on the LinkedIn strategy, which deserves a proper breakdown.

 Like other entries on this list, Zerodha’s LinkedIn strategy relies heavily on educational content.
 Since most visitors to the Zerodha website are looking for advice on stock investment and financial decisions, Zerodha churns out content on those topics.
 Usually, text posts, blog post links, and videos dominate Zerodha’s page content collection.

 Zerodha also publishes videos in collaboration with other applications (“Quicko”, for example).
 Usually, such collaboration partners complement what Zerodha offers, so those collaborations work well.

 However, one of the trump cards Zerodha has is CEO Nithin Kamath himself.

-Nitin is a well-respected thought leader in the fields of entrepreneurship, stock trading, and finance.
-Over 800k readers on LinkedIn consume his content and engagement on his profile is off the chart.
+Nitin possesses well-respected thought leadership in the fields of entrepreneurship, stock trading, and finance.
+Over 800k readers on LinkedIn consume his content and engagement on his LinkedIn profile is off the chart.